kubernetes/community/sig-autoscaling/charter.md

   single-component scaling tools (e.g. pod-nanny), and cluster-proportional scaling tools

-- Ensuring API interfaces (the scale subresource) are availble and usable to enable other SIG to write autoscalable objects, and enable people to interact with those interfaces.
+- Ensuring API interfaces (the scale subresource) are available and usable to enable other SIGs to write autoscalable objects, and enable people to interact with those interfaces.

 [Link to SIG section in sigs.yaml][sigs.yaml]